BradyBassett/PackageDeliveryRouter/README.md

 ## Explanation Of Data Structure

 `	`A hash table is a self-adjusting data structure which is capable of associating keys to values, using a hashing function on the key to compute an index.
 This hash index is then used for all operations on the value.
+In the application, each package is stored using the package address as the key, and the created package object as the value.
+This is done so that I am able to use the package address to lookup both packages, and the nodes that each package is being delivered to.

 ## Hash Table